Roadmap out of Lockdown

 During the day, now we are open, we will be actively cleaning more than we used to in certain areas like the changing rooms and lockers.

 The gym will be open but we will encourage you to sanitise your hands before you go in.
 And there will be some cleaning equipment in there (spray, etc) so you can clean the mats or bars if you wish.
 The fingerboards we’d rather you did not spray but we definitely want you to sanitise your fingers before using them.

 We cannot guarantee that everything you touch in the centre will be perfectly clean.
 We cannot clean the holds between every use for example, so can’t keep the centre to the standard of a hospital or a clinical setting.
 But we can give you the best opportunity to keep your hands clean, by providing hand sanitiser and soap, and ensure the capacity is low enough that you can keep some distance from your friends and fellow climbers.

 One Way Systems

 In order for us to manage the groups we will be operating a one-way system through the centres.
 This is mainly so that when the last group are leaving and the next group are arriving they do not have to barge past each other.
 We are setting up some of our fire doors as the new exits to help with this.

 There will be signs around the centre, and staff will guide you but please be aware and help us to keep this system working.

 We have opened back up for adults to supervise their own children, but you must book this via the new booking system.
-Initially there will only be a couple of slots per day that we will allow children in (first sessions of the day) so make sure you book it up as soon as you can.
+We have limited the slots per day that we will allow children in so please make sure you book it up as soon as you can.